SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

    * - Parameter
      - Description
-   * - Topic
+   * -``topics``
-     - A category or feed name to which messages are published and subscribed to.
+     - A category or feed name to which messages are published and subscribed.
    * - ``sqream.batchrecordcount``
-     - The record count to be written to each folder.
+     - The number of records to be written to each folder.
    * - ``sqream.outputdir``
      - Full path to a staging area, the temporary location where files are stored before they are processed or moved to their final destination.
    * - ``sqream.csvOrder``
-     - The table column names by which streamed data is arranged.
+     - The names of the columns of the table that is receiving the streamed data.
 The ``sqream.csvOrder`` column names must align with a SQream table.

 3. Run the following command: